jamie-anson/MIse-en-place/mise-en-place-output/context-cards/viewPrd.md

 ### `registerViewPrdCommand`

-**Summary:** The `registerViewPrdCommand` function integrates a command into the Visual Studio Code extension's context to facilitate viewing product documentation directly within the development environment, streamlining access to contextual information.
+**Summary:** The `registerViewPrdCommand` function registers a command within a VS Code extension context, enabling the functionality to view form submissions stored in the in-memory SQLite database.

 **Signature:** `function registerViewPrdCommand(context: vscode.ExtensionContext)`